Evian-Zhang/Wispha-old/README.md

 ```

 This command only inspect those files which are recorded by Git and not recorded by Wispha.

+Like `generate` command, we can use `-t` option to specify the number of threads.

 ### Advanced usage